Skip to product information

 Traditional Moroccan Dishes Series

-4-Week Hands-On Series | Every Tuesday in November
+4-Week Hands-On Series | Every Tuesday in December

 18h00 – 20h00

-Here's a revised version of your class description incorporating your new weekly recipes and November dates while keeping the engaging tone and structure of the original:
+Here's a revised version of your class description incorporating your new weekly recipes and December dates while keeping the engaging tone and structure of the original:

 Step into the heart of Moroccan home cooking in this four-week culinary journey led by our expert Dadas.
 Each Tuesday evening in November, you’ll explore a beloved Moroccan dish or tradition, mastering essential techniques and flavor combinations that define the country’s rich and diverse cuisine.